 Winter is a perfect time to enjoy a rich and savory stew.
 This recipe is a take on a traditional beef stew with more veggies added for a boost in flavor and nutrients.
-If possible, use grass-fed beef or lamb for the best quality and nutrition.
-This stew can be frozen for up to 3 months when stored in a tightly sealed container.
+If possible, use locally-raised beef or lamb from a trusted producer for the best quality and nutrition.
+Make this stew ahead and refrigerate it for up to 3 days, or freeze it for up to 3 months stored in a tightly sealed container.

 Makes: 3 – 4 servings, approximately 8 cups total

 1 pound of beef stew meat or leg of lamb, cubed